d-ries/linux-essentials/03_commandline/01_course.md

 ### man
 In Linux we use a CLI.
 Therefore we will have to work with various commands.
 Our Ubuntu installation has all kinds of commands built-in.
 To find commands that we can use we could use Google, but the operating system itself also has information about all installed commands.
 This info is bundled in _manpages_ (short for manual pages).
 You can access these manpages through the `man` command.

-Type man followed by a command (for which you want help) and start reading:
+Using `man` followed by a command we can view the manual page for that command:
 ```bash
 man shutdown
 ```